Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Comparison of Euler class group and Chow group

-By~\cite[Theorem 1(4)]{AF16}, we have $E^{d-1}(A)\to [X, Q_{2d-2}]_{\A^1}$ is an isomorphism.
+By~\cite[Theorem 1(4)]{AF22}, we have $\E^{d-1}(A)\to [X, Q_{2d-2}]_{\A^1}$ is an isomorphism.
 Hence the composition map $\psi$ is surjective.

-(2) This follows directly from Proposition~\ref{prop1}(2), as the assumption implies that $H$ is an isomorphism.
+(2) This follows directly from Proposition~\ref{prop1} (2), as the assumption implies that $H$ is an isomorphism.
 Hence the composition $\psi$ is an isomorphism. \end{proof}

-As a consequence of combining the above theorem with the vanishing results from section~\ref{vanishing-sec}, we prove the following result. \begin{corollary} Let $k$ be an algebraically closed field.
-Let $X=\Spec A$ be a smooth affine $k$-variety of dimension $d\geq 4$.
+As a consequence of combining the above theorem with the vanishing results from section~\ref{vanishing-sec}, we prove the following result. \begin{corollary} Let $k$ be an algebraically closed field of characteristic $\neq 2$.
+Let $X=\Spec A$ be a smooth affine $k-$scheme of dimension $d\geq 4$.